 17 “And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues;

 18 “they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”
+(NKJV).

-There are two kinds of tongues mentioned in the Bible: the tongues of men and the tongues of angels (1 Cor.
+There are basically two kinds of tongues mentioned in the Bible: the tongues of men and the tongues of angels (1 Cor.
 13:1).

-The Holy Spirit can inspire and empower a believer to speak in a tongue or language known to his audience, but the speaker has no knowledge or ability to speak on his own.
+The Holy Spirit can inspire and empower a believer to speak in a tongue or language known to his audience, but which the speaker has no knowledge or ability to speak on his own.
 This is what happened on the Day of Pentecost when the disciples spoke with the tongues of men.